hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	One can even mark cells as well as program supports infering destination cell address range from source address range.

+* Some additional features like

+	* supports a readonly view mode, if required.

+	* auto-adjust to terminal window size changes.

+	* tab-completion of file path names for load and save operations.

 for more details refer to the documentation below.